Follow TV Tropes

 • Object-Tracking Shot: The famous "bag blowing in the wind" scene.

-• Oh, and X Dies: Lester says in the opening that he'll be dead in less than a year.
+• Oh, and X Dies: The opening narration reveals that Lester will be dead in less than a year.
+The intrigue comes from wondering how.

 • One Dialogue, Two Conversations: Played for Drama.
 When Col. Fitts wanders over in the rain, Lester's dialogue confirms his (mistaken) perception that Lester is, like Fitts himself, a closeted gay man.
 This leads to the shooting at the end.